Join our team of inspirational leaders by learning how to run a high-quality unit, provide a great programme and support

 The first three modules of our Leadership qualification are compulsory.
 After you complete them, you will be qualified as an assistant leader and will be awarded your Leadership qualification.
 You will be listed as 'Assistant leader' on GO.

 - Module 1: Your role in our programme - covers planning and delivering a high quality programme specific to the section (Rainbows, Brownies, Guides or Rangers) you want to work with.

 - Module 2: Your role in Girlguiding - covers making or renewing your Promise, contributing to meetings at a local level and getting involved in local guiding.

 - Module 3: Your role in safety and unit administration - covers safety requirements within the unit, effective communication with parents and the local community, and your responsibility for managing unit funds.

-Once you’ve gained your basic Leadership qualification, you can complete Module 4 to become a leader.
+Once you’ve gained your basic Leadership qualification, you can complete module 4 to become a leader.
 Anyone who completes all four modules, will be listed as 'leader' on GO.
-You can also repeat Module 1 to train to lead another section.

 - Module 4: Your role in managing the unit - this module is optional for assistant leaders but is required for unit leaders.
 It covers managing record-keeping systems and effective communication in your area.